-Subclass of: Superclass of: E7 Activity
+Subclass of: E7 Activity

+Superclass of: E12 Production

-E12 Production E79 Part Addition
+E79 Part Addition

 E80 Part Removal

-This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man-Made Thing
+Scope note: This class comprises all instances of E7 Activity that create, alter or change E24 Physical Man-Made Thing.

 This class includes the production of an item from raw materials, and other so far undocumented objects, and the preventive treatment or restoration of an object for conservation.